2021 BMW X4 Trim Levels with Comparisons & Configurations.

 Convenience features get upped too.
 Multi-colored ambient interior lighting adorns the cabin, and the right side mirror has an auto tilt-down feature that helps you see the curb while backing up.
 The front seats gain three-stage heating, and more power outlets come in all areas of the vehicle.
 WiFi hot spot connectivity gets added, as does rear seat back adjustment.
 All of the safety and security features remain unchanged.

-Compare the 2021 BMW X4 M vs M Competition Trim Level.
-What is the Difference?
+Compare the 2021 BMW X4 M vs M Competition Trims.
+What is the difference?

 Want a staggering 503-hp engine?
 Then the M Competition might be right up your alley.
 This line-topper is ultra powerful, but it only gets 14 mpg in the city and 19 mpg on the highway, which really isn't too fuel efficient.